BrightSoul/vscode-html-configurable-autocomplete/README.md

 This extension contributes the following settings:

 * `htmlConfigurableAutocomplete.enable`: set to _false_ in case you want to disable the extension;
-* `htmlConfigurableAutocomplete.completionItemProviders`: set rules for item completion;
+* `htmlConfigurableAutocomplete.completionItemProviders`: set rules for item completion (see the example above for details);
-* `htmlConfigurableAutocomplete.definitionProviders`: set rules for definitions.
+* `htmlConfigurableAutocomplete.definitionProviders`: set rules for definitions  (see the example above for details).

 > **Important** VSCode must be reloaded after changing the configuration.
-This might be fixed in a future release.
+This will be fixed in a future release.

 ## Known Issues